Why You Should Consider a Down Payment On a VA Mortgage

-This is something that is basically left up to the lender.
+This is something that is left up to the lender.
 The VA does not have a set FICO score range indicating an “ideal” applicant.
 Instead, the VA defers to the participating lender’s standards.

 What to Consider About a VA Home Loan Downpayment

 It’s easy to give generalized advice here.
 A downpayment that reduces your loan principal is never bad for those who can afford to make that choice.
 Some don’t have a choice and must put money down to make their purchase a reality.
 Either way, a lower VA loan funding fee might be the result.